By Spin Numbers · Jun 2026

 Frequently Asked Questions

-How often should games be used in lessons?
+How often should I use games in the classroom?

 There is no universal answer, but the novelty effect suggests that less frequent use produces stronger engagement.
-Using games deliberately for specific purposes retrieval practice, vocabulary reinforcement, collaborative problem-solving is more effective than using them as a default format for any lesson.
+Using games deliberately for specific purposes, such as retrieval practice, vocabulary reinforcement, and collaborative problem-solving, is more effective than using them as a default format for any lesson.
+A practical guideline: one game-based session per week as a review tool, rotating the format monthly to maintain novelty.

 Are digital games more effective than physical ones?

 The format matters less than the design.
 Digital games that are well-designed around learning objectives outperform physical games with weak content integration, and vice versa.
-The research does not show a consistent advantage for either format independently of design quality.
+The research does not show a consistent advantage for either format independently of how well the game connects to its learning goals.

 What types of games work best for older students?

 Older students respond well to strategy-based games, debate formats, and collaborative challenges that treat them as capable of sophisticated thinking.
-Games that feel childish or overly simplified produce disengagement rather than motivation in secondary and post-secondary settings.
+Games that feel oversimplified or designed for younger learners produce disengagement rather than motivation in secondary and post-secondary settings.
+The intellectual level of the game content matters more than the format.

-How do you handle students who do not want to participate in games?
+How do you handle students who do not want to participate in classroom games?

-Some students find competitive or public game formats genuinely uncomfortable.
-Having a clear alternative a parallel individual task covering the same content ensures that non-participation in the game format does not become non-participation in the learning activity.
-The goal is content engagement, not game participation.
+Some students find competitive or public game formats genuinely uncomfortable, and that discomfort is not always resolved by reassurance.
+Having a parallel individual task covering the same content ensures that opting out of the game format does not mean opting out of the learning activity.
+The goal is content engagement, not game participation for its own sake.

 Conclusion

-Games are a tool, not a strategy.
-Like any tool, their effectiveness depends on how and when they are used.
+Using games in the classroom is a tool, not a strategy.
+Like any tool, its effectiveness depends on how and when it is applied.

-Used deliberately for retrieval practice, vocabulary reinforcement, collaborative problem-solving, and balanced team competition games produce genuine learning benefits that other formats struggle to match.
+Used deliberately for retrieval practice, vocabulary reinforcement, cooperative problem-solving, and balanced team review, games in the classroom produce genuine learning benefits that other formats struggle to match.
 Used as a motivational add-on disconnected from content, they improve atmosphere without improving outcomes.

 The question is not whether to use games in the classroom.
 It is whether the game you are planning requires students to engage with the content you want them to learn.
 If the answer is yes, the game belongs in the lesson.
 If the answer is no, direct instruction will likely serve the learning goal better.